theOGognf/rl8/README.rst

 ============

-**TL;DR: rlstack focuses on a niche subset of RL that simplifies the overall library while allowing blazingly fast and fully customizable environments, models, and action distributions.**
+**TL;DR: rlstack focuses on a niche subset of RL that simplifies the overall library while allowing fast and fully customizable environments, models, and action distributions.**

 There are many high quality, open-sourced RL libraries.
 Most of them take on the daunting task of being a monolithic, one-stop-shop for everything RL, attempting to